Mindful Teaching: What Changes When You Slow Down

 Choose meaningful over many

-Teaching invites you to say yes: yes to committees, yes to extra duties, yes to student requests.
+Teaching invites you to say yes: to committees, to extra duties, to student requests.
 But every yes is also a no to something else.
 Start saying yes only to the things that genuinely align with your values and strengths.

 This might mean fewer after-school commitments, or letting go of perfection in your lesson planning.
 What matters most is not how much you do, but how you show up—calm, centred, and connected.